mikedh/trimesh/README.md

 * Repair single triangle and single quad holes
 * Uniformly sample the surface of a mesh
 * Ray-mesh queries including location, triangle index, etc.
-* Boolean operations on meshes (intersection, union, difference) using OpenSCAD or Blender as backend
+* Boolean operations on meshes (intersection, union, difference) using OpenSCAD or Blender as the back end.
+Note that mesh booleans are usually quite slow and unstable.
 * Voxelize watertight meshes
 * Volume mesh generation (TETgen) using Gmsh SDK
 * Smooth watertight meshes using laplacian smoothing algorithms (Classic, Taubin, Humphrey)
 * Subdivide faces of a mesh
 * Minimum volume oriented bounding boxes for meshes
-* Minimum volume bounding sphere / n-spheres
+* Minimum volume bounding spheres
-* Symbolic integration of function(x,y,z) over a triangles
+* Symbolic integration of function(x, y, z) over triangles
 * Calculate nearest point on mesh surface and signed distance
-* Determine if a point lies inside or outside of a mesh using signed distance
+* Determine if a point lies inside or outside of a well constructed mesh using signed distance
 * Primitive objects (Box, Cylinder, Sphere, Extrusion) which are subclassed Trimesh objects and have all the same features (inertia, viewers, etc)
-* Simple scene graph and transform tree which can be rendered (pyglet window or three.js in a jupyter notebook) or exported.
+* Simple scene graph and transform tree which can be rendered (pyglet window, three.js in a jupyter notebook, [pyrender](https://github.com/mmatl/pyrender)) or exported.
-* Numerous utility functions, such as transforming points, unitizing vectors, tracking arrays for changes, grouping rows, etc.
+* Many utility functions, like transforming points, unitizing vectors, aligning vectors, tracking numpy arrays for changes, grouping rows, etc.

 ## Viewer